COS301-SE-2025/Smart-File-Manager/docs/documentation/demo_3/api.md

 ## General Notes

-* All `POST` endpoints use query parameters; no request body is sent.
 * Make sure to URI-encode query parameter values when needed.
 * The backend must be running at the defined base URI for requests to succeed.

 ---